Does Medicare Cover Assisted Living?

 ADL'S (ACTIVITIES OF DAILY LIVING)

-Individuals who have difficulty or need help with activities such as bathing, dressing, grooming, toileting, eating, and mobility are often good candidates for assisted living.
+Individuals who have difficulty with, or need assistance with, activities such as bathing, dressing, grooming, toileting, eating, and mobility are often good candidates for assisted living.

 These are more complex activities, such as managing medications, handling finances, cooking, housekeeping, and transportation.
 If a person requires support with these tasks, assisted living can be suitable.